Poincar\'e duality for loop spaces: Poincar e duality in symplectic homology

 for $\heartsuit\in\{\varnothing, >0,\ge 0, =0, \le 0, <0\}$. \end{theorem}

 This isomorphism is constructed in~\cite{CO} without relying on the connection between symplectic homology and Rabinowitz Floer homology.
-We expect the isomorphisms of Theorems~\ref{thm:PD-RFH} and~\ref{thm:PD-SH} to be compatible with the identification~\eqref{eq:iso-RFH-SH}.
-Within the rest of the paper we will refer to Poincar\'e duality for a trivial cobordism as being the isomorphism in Theorem~\ref{thm:PD-SH}.
+We expect the isomorphisms of Theorems~\ref{thm:PD-RFH} and~\ref{thm:PD-SH} to be compatible with~\eqref{eq:iso-RFH-SH}.
+In the rest of the paper we will refer to Poincar\'e duality for a trivial cobordism as being the isomorphism in Theorem~\ref{thm:PD-SH}.

-\begin{remark}[grading] Poincar\'e duality in Theorem~\ref{thm:PD-RFH} exhibits a beautiful symmetry with respect to the half-integer grading from~\cite{Cieliebak-Frauenfelder}, which is destroyed for the integer grading in Theorem~\ref{thm:PD-SH}.
-On the other hand, the latter grading more easily relates to the gradings in singular cohomology and loop space homology, so we will use this one in the rest of the paper. \end{remark}

 The Poincar\'e duality isomorphism has the following properties, see~\cite{CO}.

 {\em (A) Compatibility with the exact sequence of the pair $(V,\p V)$.}